10 Best places to live in Baja California (2024)

 It’s also one of the most popular places for camping in Baja California.

-Although Mulege is a remote town with limited amenities, it boasts unparalleled outdoor opportunities, and it’s also one of the cheapest places to live in Baja California where you can live on less than $1,000 a month.
+Although Mulege is a remote town with limited amenities, it boasts unparalleled outdoor scenery.
+It’s one of the cheapest places to live in Baja California where you can live on less than $1,000 a month.

-You will likely have to drive to Loreto or even La Paz for some food and supplies, but if you enjoy a quiet lifestyle, you will fall in love with Mulege.
+You will likely have to drive to Loreto or even La Paz for some food and supplies, but if you enjoy a quiet lifestyle, you will love with Mulege.

 Santa Rosalía, a small historic town to the north of Mulege played a significant role in the mining industry during the late 19th and early 20th centuries and is home to a beautiful historic mission that can be reached by a quick drive.